GazmirKulla/products/README.md

-#This is a React.js project for showing products
+## This is a React.js project for showing products

-## Available Scripts
+Available Scripts:

-In the project directory, you can run:

 ### `yarn start`